-TABLE 4-2: SHAREHOLDER PROPOSALS WITH MAJORITY SUPPORT IN 2016 lssuer Shareholder proposal % votes "For" Cogeco Inc. Disclosure of Voting Results per Share Category 93.0% Suncor Energy Inc. Report on Climate Change 98.0% Transat A.T.
-Inc. Disclose Corrections Made in the Executive Compensation Policy 100.0% support was lower this year, at 7%, compared with 11% last year and less than 10% in prior years.
+Issuer Shareholder proposal % votes "For" Cogeco Inc. Disclosure of Voting Results per Share Category 93.0% Suncor Energy Inc. Report on Climate Change 98.0% Transat A.T.
+Inc. Disclose Corrections Made in the Executive Compensation Policy 100.0%

 The average percentage of votes cast "For" shareholder proposals in 2016 was 13.8%.
 However, this average was partly skewed because of the three successful proposals being approved by shareholders with overwhelming support.
 Among the remaining proposals not approved by shareholders, the average level of